Not sure if it's herpes?

 -

-Our genital herpes test kit allows you to test yourself at home to see if you have genital herpes.
-The test checks for the herpes viruses that cause both oral and genital herpes (HSV1 and HSV2).
+A genital herpes test kit is a simple swab kit that you can use at home to take a test sample for genital herpes.
+Our test checks for the herpes viruses that cause oral and genital herpes called HSV1 and HSV2.

-- blisters that burst and leave open sores around your genitals, anus and bottom
+- painful blisters that burst and leave open sores around your genitals, anus and bottom

 - pain when you pee